-- 3.5.1 The star may be passed by either jammer. - 3.5.2 The star may be passed at any time to a pivot who is in play. - 3.5.3 Pass Procedure - In order to pass the jammer position to the pivot, a jammer must remove her helmet cover and hand it off directly to her team's pivot.
+- 3.5.1 The star may be passed by either jammer. - 3.5.2 The star may be passed at any time to a pivot who is in play. - 3.5.3 Pass Procedure

+In order to pass the jammer position to the pivot, a jammer must remove her helmet cover and hand it off directly to her team's pivot.
 The helmet cover may not be handed off via other skaters or thrown.
 The helmet cover may not be taken off the jammer's head by the pivot or another skater.
-A jammer who has removed her helmet cover has forfeited: - 3.5.3.1 Her ability to accrue points. - 3.5.3.2 Her lead jammer status. - 3.5.4 A helmet cover pass may be blocked by the opposing team by any means of legal blocking. - 3.5.5 Incomplete passes and recovery - 3.5.5.1 If a helmet cover is removed from play by any means (dropped or knocked to the ground) it may only be recovered by the original jammer or original pivot. - 3.5.5.2 A helmet cover may only be recovered in the normal course of forward skating.
-Neither backwards nor forwards skating in the clockwise direction is allowed. - 3.5.5.3 If a helmet cover pass cannot be completed for any reason, the original jammer may return the helmet cover to her own helmet and regain her jammer position, but not her lead jammer status. (see Section 3.5.3 Pass Procedure)
+A jammer who has removed her helmet cover has forfeited:

+- 3.5.3.1 Her ability to accrue points. - 3.5.3.2 Her lead jammer status. - 3.5.4 A helmet cover pass may be blocked by the opposing team by any means of legal blocking. - 3.5.5 Incomplete passes and recovery - 3.5.5.1 If a helmet cover is removed from play by any means (dropped or knocked to the ground) it may only be recovered by the original jammer or original pivot. - 3.5.5.2 A helmet cover may only be recovered in the normal course of forward skating.
+Neither backwards nor forwards skating in the clockwise direction is allowed.
-3.5.6 Pass Completion

-- 3.5.6.1 A pivot who has been passed the star attains jammer status when she has the helmet cover on her helmet. - 3.5.6.2 A pivot who has been passed the star may begin to accrue points when she has the helmet cover on her helmet. - 3.5.6.3 A pivot who has taken the position of jammer for her team by means of a successful helmet cover pass will play the position of jammer for the duration of the jam. - 3.5.6.4 A jammer who successfully completes a helmet cover pass to her pivot will play the position of pivot (without a helmet cover) for the remainder of the jam.
+- 3.5.5.3 If a helmet cover pass cannot be completed for any reason, the original jammer may return the helmet cover to her own helmet and regain her jammer position, but not her lead jammer status. (see Section 3.5.3 Pass Procedure) - 3.5.6 Pass Completion - 3.5.6.1 A pivot who has been passed the star attains jammer status when she has the helmet cover on her helmet.
+Until the jammer cover is on, she is subject to out of play penalties. - 3.5.6.2 A pivot who has been passed the star is now subject to all rules per Section 7.0 Scoring.
+She picks up where the previous jammer left off on points scored and number of laps through the pack. - 3.5.6.3 A pivot who has taken the position of jammer for her team by means of a successful helmet cover pass will play the position of jammer for the duration of the jam. - 3.5.6.4 A jammer who successfully completes a helmet cover pass to her pivot will play the position of pivot (without a helmet cover) for the remainder of the jam.